 “Today?”
 Morrissey asks, raising his prominent eyebrows, dubious of my first line of questioning.
 “Well, let’s see.
 Today I’ve been suffering slightly because I’ve had a terrible bout of flu, which can’t be of any interest to anyone at all.”
 He puckers his lips to one side, forming an understated — and presumably unintended — Billy Idol-like snarl.
 It’s a shyer, more confused look, though; a look he tends to use often, particularly when faced with such taxing questions as, “What did you do today?”
 He continues: “I spent the entire morning covered from head to foot in phlegm, which is not” — he laughs — “terribly romantic.”

 Morrissey, however, is terribly romantic.
-Despite his ostensibly non-romance-filled lifestyle – Morrissey’s declared his celibacy ever since the Smiths first surfaced in 1983 – he is a lot like the rest of us.
-He seeks the perfect relationship with another human being, though like the rest of us he’s found it’s not so easy to come by.
+Despite his ostensibly non-romance-filled lifestyle — he’s declared his celibacy ever since the Smiths first surfaced in 1983 — Morrissey is a lot like the rest of us.
+He seeks the perfect relationship with another human being, though like the rest of us, he’s found it’s not so easy to come by.
 He’d like to be at peace with himself, though he’s had to move to the outskirts of Manchester to get it, away from all the oglers and hangers-on.
-He’s near religious about pop music, about that archaic belief in the popstar-as-protector, although after he himself became famous his fantasy world was obliterated.
+He’s near religious about pop music, about that archaic belief in the popstar-as-protector, although after he himself became famous, his fantasy world was obliterated.

 So now he fancies mere respect, although he’s routinely scorned by the British pop music press, which jumps at every opportunity to present him as a scapegoat all our human vulnerabilities.
 “I think people feel that if you live alone you are either incapable of having an adult relationship with other living, breathing human beings, or you’re just a very selfish person,” Morrissey sighs in his pronounced northern England accent, kind of like John Lennon’s, only the pitch is higher, and the tone more delicate.
 “I suppose that’s partly true of me — I do feel slightly selfish.
 At any rate, I go through these great gulps, these great patches of ostracization, and then suddenly lots of people pop up asking where I’ve been.
 Which is really quite nice.”

-Seven years after the release of the Smiths self-titled debut and three years after the band’s demise, Morrissey is back in 1991 with his second post-Smiths solo album (not counting a singles collection, Bona Drag).
-Around Manchester’s busy Piccadilly Station, posters of his new Kill Uncle album grace walls and note boards and the sides of buildings, along with ads for an upcoming G-Mex Centre concert by the city’s trendy techno-dance outfit, 808 State, and a few ominous announcements concerning the return of Uriah Heep – whoever that was.
+SEVEN YEARS AFTER the release of the Smiths self-titled debut and three years after the band’s demise, Morrissey is back in 1991 with Kill Uncle, his second post-Smiths solo album (not counting a singles collection, Bona Drag).
+Around Manchester’s busy Piccadilly Station, posters of Kill Uncle grace walls and note boards and the sides of buildings, along with ads for an upcoming G-Mex Centre concert by the city’s trendy techno-dance outfit, 808 State, and a few ominous announcements concerning the return of Uriah Heep — whoever that was.

 Kill Uncle is a surprising treat from Moz — a solid and much friendlier group of songs than the lion’s share of his prior work.
 A few of his obligatory bummers and hoity-toity contempt for most of humanity lurk in the grooves — the album’s first single, “Our Frank,” has Morrissey singing, “Give us a drink, and make it quick/Or else I’m gonna be sick/All over/Your frankly vulgar/Red pullover.”
 But there are also songs like “Asian Rut,” a sensitive cry against racial violence in the U.K. And there’s the giddy “Sing Your Life,” a not-great song, but one which is downright good-natured in its call for people to do what he does — sing, that is.
 Such a song would have been unheard of during the Smiths’ reign, which indicates some kind of change and movement going on between Morrissey’s ears.
 “The older I get — and I’m now stumbling towards my 32nd year — I do feel happier,” he says.
 “There’s something about life that’s slightly easier; there are fewer expectations to be entirely and insufferably hip.”